lonkaars/avans-arcade/docs/architecture.md

   Since we're using VGA, we can't use custom resolutions without an upscaler/downscaler.
 This resolution was chosen because it's exactly half of the lowest standard VGA resolution 640x480.
+The native resolution can't be used due to the pipelined pixel fetch logic, which needs at least 5 clock cycles to produce a stable color output.
 - No scanline sprite limit

   Unless not imposing any sprite limit makes the hardware implementation